Silver Rose Peace and Common Security Award goes to… Women Political Leaders Initiative 4 Peace

 In line with this mission, WPL is currently contributing to ongoing advocacy initiatives with other peace and security stakeholders working to further tackle barriers that limit women’s full, equal, and meaningful participation and leadership of women and girls, in all their diversity, in the peace and security sector.

-One such advocacy initiative is the #WPL4Peace campaign that highlights the role of women as positive agents in conflict resolution, spreads awareness of the vital role women's leadership plays in the sustainability of any peace achieved and advocates for a more inclusive new world security agenda. . #WPL4Peace campaigns build around the fact that for peace agreements to hold, peace processes must be inclusive and transparent.
+One such advocacy initiative is the #WPL4Peace campaign which highlights the role of women as positive agents in conflict resolution, spreads awareness of the vital role women’s leadership plays in the sustainability of any peace achieved and advocates for a more inclusive new world security agenda. . #WPL4Peace campaigns build around the fact that for peace agreements to hold, peace processes must be inclusive and transparent.

 With conflicts and humanitarian crises raging all across the globe, the world cannot afford to forgo the proven contributions of women in transforming conflict and achieving sustainable peace.